releaseworks/bestpractices-docker-jenkins/README.md

-# bestpractices-docker-jenkins
+# Best Practices for using Docker with Jenkins
-Best Practices for Docker with Jenkins
+This is the example code repository for the *Get into DevOps: Best Practices for Docker with Jenkins* online course.
+Read more: https://getintodevops.com